On June 14 we honor Old Glory on National Flag Day. This day commemorates the adoption of the United States flag on June 14, 1777.

 HOW TO OBSERVE

 Many people have died protecting our country.
 On National Flag Day, raise the flag and fly it proudly.
-See also Let Freedom Ring, Memorial Day, Veterens Day, Flag Day 2019.
+See also Let Freedom Ring, Memorial Day, and Veterens Day.
 It is more important than ever that we stop diving our country and tearing it apart.

 Use #NationalFlagDay to post on social media.
 Also celebrated today is National New Mexico Day.